 The data and/or calculation used for producing graphical charts and tables should also be separately submitted.
 For example, if charts/figures are generated in MS Excel, access should be granted to the original data used for their production.

 The title of a table should be placed above the table, and the title of a figure below the figure.
 The table/figure legends should provide information on the applied statistical procedures.
 The legend of a table/figure including data source(s) should be placed beneath the table/figure, while notes, if they exist, should follow in the next line.
 Referencing to the figures/tables in the text of the manuscript should follow the numbering of the graphs/tables (for example, in Table 1) instead of their position in the text (for example, in the above table).

 Please do not:

-Extended summary in English should follow the structure of the manuscript but it must be longer (2,000-3,000 characters without spaces), representing a short version of the paper; it should be placed after the list of references or a list of tables and figures (if exists).
-Editorial staff will translate the extended summary and keywords into Serbian.
+The extended summary in English should follow the structure of the manuscript, but it must be longer than the abstract (350-400 words), representing a short version of the paper; it should be placed after the list of references or the list of tables and figures (where applicable).
+The editorial staff will, then, translate the title, extended abstract and keywords into Serbian.
 This short version of the paper is intended for broader academic audience and media in the region of former Yugoslavia.
 An important note for authors who are native speakers of Serbian (including all standard variants of the former Serbian-Croatian language): the title, extended abstract and keywords should be provided in your native language.